Soft and fluffy on the inside, deliciously crispy on the outside: this easy keto chocolate chaffle recipe is ready in 15 minutes!

 There's no way to make a chaffle fully vegan as you need the egg.

-More keto waffle recipes
+More keto breakfast recipes

 Tried this recipe?
 Give it a star rating below!

 Keto Chocolate Chaffle Recipefrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - Add all the chaffle ingredients to a small mixing bowl.
 Blitz with an immersion hand blender until smooth.

 - Heat a mini waffle maker.

 - Brush with a little oil to prevent sticking.
 Add ⅓ batter to the middle of the iron and spread out.
 Cook for about 3 minutes.